Day River Tours

 Mid-Water Levels Colorado Canyon Downstream Trip – 10 miles

-The only igneous rock canyon in Big Bend, Colorado Canyon winds through numerous small rapids and includes some interesting side hikes.
+An igneous rock canyon in Big Bend, Colorado Canyon winds through numerous small rapids and includes some interesting side hikes.
 Travel this stretch in a raft, canoe or inflatable kayak.
 We also offer a challenging day for those who want to sharpen their paddling skills with one of our instructional canoeing trips.
 Colorado Canyon at higher water levels also makes a great ‘shorter’ day trip and is suitable for the young ones.

 Low Water Levels Santa Elena Canyon Upstream Canoe Trip – 6 miles